 - 01 Pell grants (federal) Report the total amount of Pell Grants awarded to the institution for the fiscal year.
 Private institutions generally report Pell Grants as agency transactions. - 02 Other federal grants Report the amount awarded to the institution under federal student aid programs other than Pell, such as the Federal Supplemental Education Opportunity Grants (FSEOG), DHHS training grants (aid portion only), and federal portion of State Student Incentive Grants (SSIG).
+Include Higher Education Emergency Relief Act (HEERF) grants funded under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), and American Rescue Plan (ARP) Act.
 Do not include institutional matching portions for any of these programs here, they should be reported under institutional grants.
 Do not include Federal Direct Student Loans, Federal Work Study, or federal veteran education benefits. - 03 Grants by state government Report the amount of state grants received for funding scholarships and fellowships such as the state share of State Student Incentive Grants (SSIGs).
-Report portable student aid from another state as a state source. - 04 Grants by local government Report local government grants received for funding scholarships and fellowships. - 05 Institutional grants (funded) - Report amounts received from institutional resources restricted for the purpose of scholarships and fellowships, such as scholarships and fellowships funded by gifts or endowment return restricted for that purpose.
-Only if control over how the resources will be spent passes to the student (for example, the grant is paid directly to the student to use to defray the cost of off-campus housing) is the amount reported as revenue and expense. - 06 Institutional grants (unfunded) Report amounts received from unrestricted institutional resources.
+Report portable student aid from another state as a state source.

+- 04 Grants by local government Report local government grants received for funding scholarships and fellowships. - 05 Institutional grants (funded) - Report amounts received from institutional resources restricted for the purpose of scholarships and fellowships, such as scholarships and fellowships funded by gifts or endowment return restricted for that purpose.
+Only if control over how the resources will be spent passes to the student (for example, the grant is paid directly to the student to use to defray the cost of off-campus housing) is the amount reported as revenue and expense. - 06 Institutional grants (unfunded) - Report amounts received from unrestricted institutional resources.
 Only if control over how the resources will be spent passes to the student (for example, the grant is paid directly to the student to use to defray the cost of off-campus housing) is the amount reported as revenue and expense. - 07 Total revenue that funds scholarships and fellowships This calculated value is the sum of lines 01 through 06.
-Because this is a calculated value data providers are advised to check this amount with the corresponding amount on their GPFS or underlying records.
-If these amounts differ materially, the data provider is advised to check the other amounts provided on this screen for data entry - 08 Discounts and allowances applied to tuition and fees Enter the amount of allowances (scholarships) applied to tuition and fees.
+Because this is a calculated value, data providers are advised to check this amount with the corresponding amount on their GPFS or underlying records.
+If these amounts differ materially, the data provider is advised to check the other amounts provided on this screen for data entry errors. - 08 Discounts and allowances applied to tuition and fees Enter the amount of allowances (scholarships) applied to tuition and fees.
 The amount on this line, when added to the amount in Part D, line 01 equals gross tuition and fees. - 09 Discounts and allowances applied to auxiliary enterprise revenues Enter the amount of allowances (scholarships) applied to auxiliary enterprise revenues (e.g., dormitory charges).
-The amount on this line, when added to the amount in Part D, line 12 equals gross auxiliary enterprise revenue. - 10 Total discounts & allowances This line is generated by summing the discounts and allowances reported to both tuition & fees and auxiliary enterprises entered in lines 8 and 9.
+The amount on this line, when added to the amount in Part D, line 12 equals gross auxiliary enterprise revenue. - 10 Total discounts and allowances This line is generated by summing the discounts and allowances reported to both tuition & fees and auxiliary enterprises entered in lines 8 and 9.